hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 2. **Choose an operational mode:** Decide how Terraform Enterprise should store its data.
 This is affected by your choice of deployment method.
 3. **Credentials:** Ensure you have a Terraform Enterprise license and a TLS certificate for Terraform Enterprise to use.
 4. **Data storage:** Depending on your operational mode, prepare data storage services or a block storage device.
-5. **Linux instance:** Prepare a Linux machine image (if clustering) or a running Linux instance (if deploying individually) for Terraform Enterprise.
+5. **Linux instance:** Choose a Linux machine image (if clustering) or prepare a running Linux instance (if deploying individually) for Terraform Enterprise.
 This might require additional configuration or software installation, depending on the OS and your operational requirements.

+    For clustered deployments, choosing an image is optional; if an image isn't specified, the module will use a default image provided by the cloud vendor.

 ## Deployment Method Decision